Jumbo Reverse Mortgage — Loan Amounts Up to $4 Million

 What is a Jumbo Reverse Mortgage?

-A jumbo reverse mortgage is a proprietary, non-FHA-insured reverse mortgage designed for higher-value homes.
+A jumbo reverse mortgage is a proprietary, non-FHA-insured reverse mortgage designed for higher-value homes or for borrowers who need features in the loan that HUD does not offer in the HECM reverse mortgage.
 Unlike a HECM, which is capped at the national FHA lending limit of $1,249,125 for 2026, jumbo programs can lend up to $4 million.

 Because these are private programs, lenders set their own guidelines.
 That flexibility allows features HECM does not offer: